AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-03-23-putting-things-together-form-validation.markdown

 * Component styles
 * Change detection
 * Lifecycle hooks

+If you are not familiar with these, it may be a good idea to look at them first

 We will also be using **Bootstrap** as styling framework.
 It can, of course, be translated to use any styling you prefer to use.